 You should have an interest in the games industry, have some experience using computer systems and have gained some relevant SCQF Level 6 and Level 5 qualifications.

 This course is suitable for those with any one relevant Higher (SCQF Level 6) together with three National 5 courses.
-Alternatively completed all units in the Computing with Digital Media SCQF Level 5 course, or all units in the Computer Games Development SCQF Level 6 course.

 For those returning to education, life skills and experience in the workplace may allow entry subject to availability.